About the exhibition

 Opening: WED 10 December, 7 p.m.

 The Written Art Collection is unique in its profile.
 For the first time, the Modern Art Collection (Sammlung Moderne Kunst) in the Pinakothek der Moderne is dedicating a major special exhibition focussing on its holdings of works of scriptural and text-based art.
-More than 60 artistic positions invite visitors to engage with a 1,200-square-meter exhibition parcours that reveals a panorama of written art and encourages reflection on the reciprocal relationship between text and image.
+Around 60 artistic positions invite visitors to engage with a 1,200-square-meter exhibition parcours that reveals a panorama of written art and encourages reflection on the reciprocal relationship between text and image.
 The selection presents writing as both an artistic medium and material from the mid-20th century to the present day.
 ‘Sweeter than Honey.
 A Panorama of Written Art’ highlights a dynamic socio-political dialogue between artists from a pancultural, global perspective.

 Holz und Tinte, 240 × 220 x 2,5 cm